Teaching the 26th Amendment

-One of the most important things that schools can do to promote civic and political engagement is to explicitly teach about elections and voting.1 While this can include teaching about current elections and ballot initiatives or processes such as voter registration, it should also include lessons on the struggle for voting rights by different groups throughout history.
+One of the most important things that schools can do to promote civic and political engagement is to explicitly teach about elections and voting.1 While this can include teaching about current elections and ballot initiatives or processes such as voter registration, education on voting should also include lessons on the struggle for voting rights by different groups throughout history.
 One such struggle, the struggle to lower the voting age to 18, culminated in a Constitutional amendment in 1971.
 This year marks the 50th anniversary of the 26th Amendment.2

 See our earlier post: 50th anniversary of 26th Amendment post

 Here are some resources and ideas to help teachers and students explore what the 26th Amendment is and its importance: